10 Reasons Against Graduated Income Tax

 WHY ILLINOIS DOES NOT NEED A GRADUATED INCOME TAX

-My name is Dr. Robert Marshall and I am a candidate for Governor in the upcoming Democratic Primary.
+My name is Dr. Robert Marshall and I am a candidate for U.S. Senate in the upcoming Republican Primary.

 - This new tax would be a disaster for the State of Illinois.
 Taxes are already too high in this state and people are leaving the state in great numbers.
 The graduated income tax will target these types of people.
 They will leave in even larger numbers leaving the rest of us to pay even more for declining government services.